-Petitioner responds that Photo VR discloses a single common viewpoint from which the points P are observed.
+Petitioner responds that Photo VR does disclose a single common view point from which the points P are observed.
 Reply 6-8.
 As Petitioner points out, Photo VR discloses that the camera is positioned in the same place (e.g., the center of the room) for each of the photographs in a set and that, for the acquired images, "all optic axes of the images can be regarded as intersected at the [center of projection]."
-Id. at 6-7 (citing Ex.
-1007, p.
-398, col. 1).
+Id. at 7-8 (citing Ex.
+1007, 398 (col. 1)).
 According to Petitioner, the purported deficiency to which Patent Owner cites simply is an acknowledgment in Photo VR that there are practical challenges to capturing multiple images from a common view point.
 Reply 8.
 Patent Owner's declarant, Dr. Oliver, admits that the objective of Photo VR is to maintain the same center of projection for each of the images.
 Ex.
-2013, 113:4-21.
-Once the images are captured,

-Petitioner argues, the generated texture map in Photo VR has a common view point.
+2015, 113:4-21.
+Once the images are captured, Petitioner argues, the generated texture map in Photo VR has a common view point.
 Reply 8.

 We agree with Petitioner.
 Photo VR regards each of the acquired images as having a common center of projection.
 Ex.
-1007, p.
-398, col. 1.
+1007, 398 (col. 1).
 As a result, Photo VR explains, when the images acquired with slightly different centers of projection are registered to the same center of projection, some objects on the borders of the images may be duplicated or lost.
-Id. at p.
-400, col. 2.
-Thus, although the quality of some of the images might be degraded, all of the acquired data is registered to the same center of projection.
+Id. at 400 (col. 2).
+Thus, although the quality of some of the images might be degraded, all of the acquired data are registered to the same center of projection.

-This is not meaningfully different from the embodiment described in the specification of the '176 patent, for example, in which a texture map is "built from two pictures, respectively, taken with a fisheye lens," together comprising a "pictosphere."
+This is not meaningfully different from the embodiment described in the '099 patent, for example, in which a texture map is "built from two pictures, respectively, taken with a fisheye lens," together comprising a "pictosphere."
 Ex.
-1002, col. 8, ll.
-59-61.
-Because the camera must move to take the second picture, there will be a difference, however subtle, between the centers of projection of the acquired images.
+1001, col. 7, 11.
+28-31.
+Because the camera must move to take the second image, there will be a difference, however subtle, between the centers of projection of the acquired images.
 Patent Owner directs us to U.S. Patent No. 5,903,782 (Ex.
-1019, "the '782 patent"), incorporated by reference into the '176 patent (see Ex.
-1002, col. 9, ll.
-63-67), as disclosing a technique for taking multiple photographs from exactly the same view point.
+1019, "the '782 patent"), incorporated by reference into the '099 patent (see Ex.
+1001, col. 8, 11.
+33-38), as disclosing a technique for taking multiple photographs from exactly the same view point.
 Tr.
 56:22-57:9.
-In the embodiment disclosed in the '782 patent, a first picture is taken, using a fisheye lens, after which the camera is rotated 180 degrees and a second picture is taken.
+In the embodiment disclosed in the '782 patent, a first image is taken, using a fisheye lens, after which the camera is rotated 180 degrees and a second image is taken.
 Ex.
 1019, col. 3, ll.
 31-35.
 Because the camera moves, the view points of the two images cannot be in exactly the same place.
 As Patent Owner admits, there will be some "tolerance."
 Tr.
 57:7-23.
-Moreover, Patent Owner concedes that full-surround image data is not limited to data acquired using fisheye lenses.
+Moreover, Patent Owner concedes that fullsurround image data are not limited to data acquired using fisheye lenses.
 Tr.
 58:15-22.